Katie Mosley-Rusha, Court Program Specialist III

 Felony Requirements

-FELONY defendants must have charges no more serious than third degree felonies to be eligible for the VTC with the following exclusions:
+FELONY DEFENDANTS may be eligible for the HCVTC with the following exclusions:

-FELONY defendants must enter the VTC through one of the following two (2) methods:
+FELONY DEFENDANTS must enter the HCVTC through the following method:

-2. Placed by a Transfer Order as such is authorized by Section 910.035(5) upon approval of the SAO [Transfer Method].
+1. Placed by a Transfer Order as such is authorized by Section 910.035(5) upon approval of the HCVTC Judge.

 The Hernando County Veterans’ Treatment Court is a collaborative effort of: